-At the end of the article, we offer helpful bonus tips like finding out if your move is Google Guaranteed?
-Spoiler Alert: This is a new program offered by Google may help limit your financial downside.
+At the end of the article, we offer helpful bonus tips like finding out if your move is Google Guaranteed.
+Spoiler Alert: This is a new program offered by Google that may help limit your financial downside.

 First, before you can pick any mover, you need to know when you plan to move (i.e. what date), how much you will have (usually measured by number and size of boxes), and to where you are moving.
 Now, you can begin researching movers and creating a list of movers.
 When you think you found a few that may work, consider these steps.

-STEP 1: Get a Feel of the Website
+STEP 1: Get a Feel For The Website and Business

-- Does the website look dodgy or does it seem trustworthy?
+- Does the website look dodgy?
+Does it seem trustworthy?

 - Does the company provide a physical address and local contact number that someone is available to answer?